 Phthalates and Plasticisers

 These chemicals are used to make plastic more flexible and durable, and are commonly used in screen-printing processes.
 They can also be used to dye and soften leather, rubber and PVC in footwear and accessory manufacture.
-Phthalates are known endocrine disruptors, so best avoided where possible.
+Phthalates are known endocrine disruptors.

 PFCs (Perfluorinated Chemicals)